WASHINGTON, Jan. 25, 2015 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

-Profile America — Friday, January 25th.
+Profile America — Sunday, January 25th.
 On this date in 1915, east and west were linked by voice in the first transcontinental phone call.
-This event was a conference call involving Alexander Graham Bell in New York, his assistant Thomas Watson in San Francisco, President Woodrow Wilson in Washington, and the president of American Telephone and Telegraph in Georgia.
-Using the new, commercial service was a major financial commitment.
+This event was a conference call involving Alexander Graham Bell in New York, his assistant Thomas Watson in San Francisco, President Woodrow Wilson in Washington, and the president of the American Telephone and Telegraph Company in Georgia.
+Using the new commercial service was a major financial commitment.
 The charge for a three-minute call from New York to San Francisco started at $20.70.
-That's over $474 today.
+That's over $486 today.
 Over 97 percent of America's households have phone service.
-Users of landline phones pay an average of $434 for a year.
-You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.
+Landline and cellular services combined cost these households an average of $1,270 per year.
+The cellular service cost alone is over $900.
+Profile America is in its18th year as a public service of the U.S. Census Bureau.

 SOURCE U.S. Census Bureau